cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### ServerFinish

 The `ServerFinish` function completes the AKE protocol for the server, yielding the `session_key`.
-Since the OPRF is a two-message protocol, `KE3` has no element of the OPRF, and it therefore invokes the AKE's `AuthServerFinalize` directly.
+Since the OPRF is a two-message protocol, `KE3` has no element of the OPRF, and it, therefore, invokes the AKE's `AuthServerFinalize` directly.
 The `AuthServerFinalize` function takes `KE3` as input and MUST verify the client authentication material it contains before the `session_key` value can be used.
 This verification is necessary to ensure forward secrecy against active attackers.